AutoAI/challenges/docs/index.md

 ## What are the challenges?

 The *DriveAI Challenges* are a way for anyone to learn more about algorithms and challenges that are at the forefront of the Autonomous Vehicle industry.
-Every month we'll post challenges that will involve solving a problem, and we'll award prizes to whoever solves them the most effectively given a criteria.
+Every month we'll post challenges that will involve solving a problem, and we'll award prizes to whoever solves them  most effectively given a criteria.

 ## Who can participate?